randybalzer/projects/ai-defensive/README.md

-# Agentic AI for Red Teaming and Defensive Security Automation
+# Agentic AI for Defensive Security Automation

 This repository contains two complementary Jupyter notebooks demonstrating practical use of **agentic AI** in cybersecurity: